VPAC/superlinux/supercomputingwithlinux.md

 # http://superuser.com/questions/20900/bash-history-loss
 PROMPT_COMMAND="history -a; $PROMPT_COMMAND"
 ```

+It should be mentioned that aliases don't have to established in such files; a temporary alias can be estabslished as part of a bash process using the same command structure.
+An alias can be removed from a process with the `unalias` command.

 Apart from some extra aliases, this bash_profile also adds commands to a .bash_eternal_history file, so that there is a record of every command typed, dating back years.
 Given that quite often a complex command desired is often similar to a command that has been typed in the past, the eternal history allows for a search for this archive.
 It will grow over time of course, but as a pure text document, it's going to be a long time before the space it takes up is too much.